Tortar/PowerPointAudio-Extractor/README.md

 Don't worry about when moving on with the slides: a cute bell sound will warn you !

-# procedure for Python users : Tecnical details
+# Procedure for Python users : Tecnical details

 Make sure to have installed zipfile and pydub modules on your computer.
 You can install them via commands prompt with :